polylith/java-challenge-template/README.md

 # Java Challenge Template for the EntwicklerHeld Platform
 This is a template (Maven Archetype) which sets up a java challenge project

+## Prerequisite
+You need have maven to be installed

 ## Installation Variant 1:
 * Clone repo
 * Run `mvn clean install`